Saturday, November 08, 2025

 When I first registered to vote at age 18 in 1976, I was surprised to be asked what party I wanted to join.
 After a flash of panic, I remembered my parents were Republicans.
 That must be our party.

 It took several more years to gain enough knowledge about the respective platforms of Republicans and Democrats to feel a true sense of loyalty to one party over the other.
 Democrats were in favor of social programs to share the wealth.
 The idea was to tax people in proportion to their income and provide support to those less willing or able to find and keep a job.
 In contrast, Republicans valued individualism and low taxes.
-Each citizen needed to support themselves and their family, lifting themselves up by their bootstraps, if necessary.
+Each citizen needed to support themselves and their family, pulling themselves up by their bootstraps, if necessary.
 Republicans were willing to fight for our freedom.
 Republicans had strong moral values and respect for law and order.
 Yes, I could sign on to that.
 It was obviously the best fit for a Christian like me.

 Evolving views